 Subleases, Subtenants and Roomers

-In any sublease, the original tenant is still responsible for complying with the terms of his lease with the landlord and the subtenant is responsible for complying with the terms of his sublease with the tenant (Italian Fisherman, Inc. v.
-Middlemas, 313 Md.
-156 (1988); Adreon v.
-Hawkins, 4 H. & J. 319 (1818)).
-The relationship between the subtenant and the landlord depends upon the terms of the sublease but a subtenant is responsible for knowing and, in most cases, complying with the provisions of the original lease (Glenn v.
-State Roads Comm’n of State Hwy.
-Admin., 33 Md.
-App.
-476 (1976)).
+In any sublease, the original tenant is still responsible for complying with the lease with the landlord, and the subtenant must comply with the terms of the sublease with the tenant.
+The relationship between the subtenant and the landlord depends upon the terms of the sublease, but a subtenant is responsible for knowing and, in most cases, complying with the provisions of the original lease

-A “roomer” is defined by the Code of Maryland Regulations as an individual to whom a household furnishes lodging, but not meals, in exchange for compensation.
+A “roomer” is an individual to whom a household furnishes lodging, but not meals, in exchange for compensation.
 A relative who is 60 or older or disabled may also be considered a roomer.

-Generally, a roomer is not in a landlord-tenant relationship with the person who is renting the room to him, meaning that the roomer does not have the right to exclusive possession of his room and the proprietor retains general dominion or control over the premises.
+Generally, a roomer is not in a landlord-tenant relationship with the person renting out the room.
+This means the roomer does not have the right to exclusive possession of the room, and the proprietor retains general dominion or control over the premises.

 Local laws and zoning codes may provide additional protections and/or regulations regarding roomers and rooming houses.
 Learn more about local housing laws.